In this article, you can read my guide to help you organize your next trip to Tibet.

 How can I cope with altitude sickness?

 Altitude sickness is caused by ascending too rapidly, which doesn’t allow the body enough time to adjust to reduced oxygen and changes in air pressure.
 Symptoms include headache, vomiting, insomnia, and reduced performance and coordination.
 You will face some of these symptoms.
-Usually, these go away in a few days but for some people, they get worse and have to be brought back to lower elevations.
+Usually, these go away in a few days, but for some people, they get worse and have to be brought back to lower elevations.

 Lhasa lies at an elevation of about 3600 meters and other places in the standard tour go all the way up to 5200 meters.

 This was my second time at higher elevations.
-The first time was in Qinghai while on a mission to photograph the Snow Leopards always in the Tibetan Plateau, so I pretty much knew already what to expect.
-There is no quick remedy to these symptoms.
+The first time was in Qinghai while on a mission to photograph the Snow Leopards in the Tibetan Plateau, so I knew already what to expect.
+There is no quick remedy for these symptoms.
 The best way to cope with them is by drinking a lot of water and trying to get a good rest.
-The problem is that lack of sleep is another problem caused by altitude sickness so it’s difficult to get good sleep.
-I was told several times to avoid taking a shower during the first 2 days.
-It probably has to do with the level of oxygen in your blood especially if you take a hot shower.
-Not sure if it actually works, but I followed the suggestion, just in case.

 Some photography tips for Tibet

-- There is a very scenic spot in Lhasa, on a small hill in front of the Potala Palace, but it opens AFTER sunrise and closes BEFORE sunset.
+• There is a very scenic spot in Lhasa, on a small hill in front of the Potala Palace, but it opens AFTER sunrise and closes BEFORE sunset.
 I only discovered it after I arrived there.

 Some final remarks